1999AZZAR/prompt-sanctuary/README.md

 - More robust filesystem handling for SQLite DBs (auto-create DB directories)
 - Complete multilingual system: English + Indonesian with instant language switching
 - Prompt versioning: automatic snapshots on save/edit, history view, and rollback from personal library
+- **NEW:** Comprehensive economy system with points and achievements
+- **NEW:** Advanced response formatting with intelligent markdown cleaning
+- **NEW:** SQLite WAL mode for improved database concurrency and performance
+- **NEW:** Robust error handling and retry mechanisms for stable operation

 ## Multilingual Support